Sam Acho: 2013

 On January 8, 2013, the Arizona Cardinals fired head coach Ken Whisenhunt after they finished with a 5–11 record.
 Defensive coordinator Todd Bowles held a competition for the jobs as the starting outside linebackers between Acho, O'Brien Schofield, Lorenzo Alexander, and Alex Okafor.
-Head coach Bruce Arians named Acho and Lorenzo Alexander the starting outside linebackers to start the regular season, along with inside linebackers Karlos Dansby and Jasper Brinkley.
+Head coach Bruce Arians named Acho and Alexander the starting outside linebackers to start the regular season, along with inside linebackers Karlos Dansby and Jasper Brinkley.

 He started in the Arizona Cardinals' season-opener at the St. Louis Rams and collected a season-high two solo tackles and forced a fumble in their 27–25 loss.
 In Week 3, Acho made two solo tackles and a sack before exiting the Cardinals' 31–7 loss at the New Orleans Saints in the third quarter due to an ankle injury.
-On September 23, 2013, the Arizona Cardinals placed Acho on injured reserve after he was diagnosed with a broken left fibula and was scheduled to miss the remainder of the season.
+On September 23, 2013, the Arizona Cardinals placed Acho on injured reserve after he was diagnosed with a broken left fibula and scheduled to miss the remainder of the season.

 He finished the season with five solo tackles, a sack, and a forced fumble in three games and ten starts.

 2014

 Acho entered training camp slated as a starting outside linebacker and saw competition from Lorenzo Alexander, John Abraham, and Matt Shaughnessy.
-Head coach Bruce Arians named Acho a backup outside linebacker to begin the regular season, behind John Abraham and Matt Shaughnessy.
+Head coach Bruce Arians named Acho a backup outside linebacker to begin the regular season, behind Abraham and Shaughnessy.

+Abraham was injured in week 1 and Shaughnessy in week 5, which allowed Acho to start 4 games that year.
 On September 14, 2014, Acho recorded a solo tackle, broke up a pass, and intercepted a pass by Giants' quarterback Eli Manning during a 25–14 win at the New York Giants in Week 2.
 In Week 12, he collected a season-high four combined tackles in the Cardinals' 10–3 loss to the Seattle Seahawks.
-The following week, he tied his season-high of four combined tackles during a 29–18 loss at the Atlanta Falcons in Week 13.
+The following week, he tied his season-high of four combined tackles during a 29–18 loss at the Atlanta Falcons.

 He finished the 2014 season with 31 combined tackles (23 solo), three pass deflections, an interception, and a sack in 16 games and four starts.

 The Arizona Cardinals finished second in the NFC West with an 11–5 record and earned a wildcard berth.
 On January 3, 2015, Acho started in the NFC Wildcard Game and recorded seven combined tackles and forced a fumble during a 27–16 loss at the Carolina Panthers.
+Afterwards Acho became a free agent.